apache/datafusion/docs/source/library-user-guide/api-health.md

 - Removing a `pub` function
 - Changing the return type of a function

-When making breaking public API changes, please add the `api-change` label to the PR so we can highlight the changes in the release notes.
+When making breaking public API changes, please add the `api change` label to the PR so we can highlight the changes in the release notes.

 [docs.rs page]: https://docs.rs/datafusion/latest/datafusion/index.html